Courses in Urban Studies and Planning

 Explores the theory and practice of large-scale landscape planning and examines issues of human use, exploitation, and protection of the landscape.
 Draws from the practice of landscape architecture and community planning and outlines the principles of environmentally-based land-use planning.
-Prerequisite(s): junior or senior standing, and A PLN 220 and A GOG 101, or equivalent courses.
-May not be offered in 2013-2014.
+Prerequisite(s): junior or senior standing, and A USP 201 and A GOG 101, or equivalent courses.
+May not be offered in 2014-2015.

 Creation of a landscape plan for a local or regional agency or nonprofit.
 Plan will balance protection of the natural and cultural environment with the need for human uses of the landscape including community growth and development.
 Draws from the practice of landscape architecture and community planning, and includes field research, community consultation, report writing, and mapping.
 Students serve as team members in the preparation of the plan.
-Prerequisite(s): junior or senior standing, A PLN 220 and A GOG 101, or equivalents, and GIS (A GOG 496/A PLN 456 or proficient ArcView or MapInfo user skills).
-May not be offered in 2013-2014.
+Prerequisite(s): junior or senior standing, A USP 201 and A GOG 101, or equivalents, and GIS (A GOG 496/A USP 456 or proficient ArcView or MapInfo user skills).
+May not be offered in 2014-2015.

-Examines the history of transportation systems and policy in the United States.
-Emphasis on understanding the political and social forces that influence decision-making at the federal, state, and local levels.
-The roles of corporate investment, and of citizen interests and participation are examined.
-Prerequisite(s): A PLN 220 or permission of instructor.
+This course examines the history of transport systems and policy in the United States.
+The primary focus is to develop a better understanding of the political and social forces that influence decision-making at the federal, state, and local levels.
+The role of citizen/stakeholder group interests and participation are examined.
+Prerequisite(s): A USP 201 or permission of the instructor.

-A PLN 449 Bicycle and Pedestrian Transportation Planning (3)
+A USP 449 (formerly A PLN 449) Bicycle and Pedestrian Transportation Planning (3)

 Covers planning, design, implementation, and management of systems of non-motorized transportation, particularly the ‘human-powered’ modes of bicycling and walking.
 Involves students in the design of bikeways, walkways, intersections and parking facilities, and in the evaluation of alternative transportation technologies.
-Prerequisite(s): A PLN 220 or permission of instructor.
+Prerequisite(s): A USP 201 or permission of instructor.